-As part of our efforts to address the issue of HIV-related stigma and discrimination in the workplace, the Health Promotion Board (HPB), has partnered the Singapore National Employers Federation (SNEF) to leverage on their business affinity in the rolling out of the WIDE programme to companies, as well as to launch the revised SNEF HIV/AIDS Workplace Guidelines.
-This was the first time business leaders of workplaces came together to pledge their support for the guidelines, and was an important milestone of our work in HIV/AIDS education
+As part of our efforts to address the issue of HIV-related stigma and discrimination in the workplace, the Health Promotion Board (HPB), has partnered the Singapore National Employers Federation (SNEF) to leverage their business affinity in the rolling out of the Workplace Infectious Disease Education (WIDE) programme to companies.
+WIDE covers other infectious diseases in addition to HIV/AIDS such as. tuberculosis and influenza.
+It comprises talks, exhibits and a HR management folder which provides information on the prevention and management of infectious diseases in the workplace.